readthedocs/blog/ads-with-sentry.rst

 strive to support open source while building a sustainable business around their project.

-Sentry is a profitable business built around a 100% open source project, with all components of their stack available under a developer (and company) friendly license.
+Sentry has built a profitable business built around a 100% open source project, with all components of their stack available under a developer (and company) friendly license.
 While their project has been widely adopted for over 8 years, they have also built a sustainable business around it.